 - Submit a final checklist to your Con Edison representative

-- Your Con Edison representative will perform a final inspection and order final connections, meter installation, and turn-on.
-This typically requires seven working days.
+Your Con Edison representative will perform a final inspection and order final connections, meter installation, and meter turn-on.

 - You or your contractor want a service located at a point-of-entry other than the one chosen by your Con Edison team.

-Specs are located in the Electric Blue Book (PDF) and A Customer Guide to Natural Gas Service Installation—Gas Yellow Book (PDF).
+Specifications can be found in the Electric Blue Book (PDF) and Gas Yellow Book (PDF).

-Local building codes (city or local municipality) require that all residential electric and gas work be done by licensed contractors and that their work is filed for inspection with an authorized inspection authority.
-We’re required to secure proof of inspection certification prior to providing gas and/or electric services.
+Local building codes (city or local municipality) require licensed contractors to file their residential electric and gas work for inspection by an authorized inspection authority.
+We’re required to secure proof of inspection certification prior to providing these services.